The Nest

 Cons of putting a house in a trust

 • Loss of Control: Transferring a house into a trust means you relinquish some control over the property.
 The trustee will have legal authority over the asset, and you may need their approval to sell or make changes to the property.
-This loss of control can be a significant disadvantage if you wish to make modifications or have concerns about how the trust is managed.
+This loss of control can be a significant disadvantage if you wish to make modifications or have concerns about how the trust management.

 • Potential Tax Consequences: While putting a house into a trust can offer tax benefits, there are also potential tax implications to consider.
 For instance, if you place a house into an irrevocable trust, you might lose access to certain tax deductions or exemptions that you would typically qualify for as the property’s owner.